 # The Saint Magloire abbey and its garden.

-Let's take the time for a moment for a monk discovering / looking for a place of retreat.
+Let us take the time for a moment as a monk discovers/searches for a place of retreat.

 Here is this former Benedictine monastery from the XNUMXth century bordering the Rance.
 What peace and quiet! it's perfect for recharging one's batteries.
 But why the name Saint-Magloire for this abbey?
 The body of this Breton saint was stolen by monks and brought here… What could be better than taking a guided tour to learn a little more about this place full of history and certainly anecdotes.